If the abuser has been convicted of a crime, can s/he keep or buy a gun?

 - gets a second conviction of any misdemeanor involving the use or possession of a controlled substance; or

 - is convicted for various weapons charges;

-- has been convicted of carrying a weapon without the proper license or carrying a weapon or long gun in an unauthorized location (and within the past five years has been under restraint or supervision related to these crimes or has gotten any other conviction); or
+- has been convicted of carrying a weapon or long gun in an unauthorized location and within the past five years has been under restraint or supervision related to these crimes or has gotten any other conviction; or

-- has been adjudicated (found by a judge) "mentally incompetent to stand trial" or "not guilty by reason of insanity” at the time that s/he committed a crime.*
+- has been found by a judge (adjudicated) to be “mentally incompetent to stand trial” or “not guilty by reason of insanity” at the time that s/he committed a crime.1

 Federal laws, which apply to all states, also restrict a person’s right to have a gun if s/he has been convicted of certain crimes.
 Go to Federal Gun Laws to get more information.

 How can I find out if the abuser has been convicted of a crime?